ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     $ tar xf cmctl_linux_amd64.tar.gz
     ~~~

-    This will extract these files:
+    The `tar` command extracts these files:

     - The command line tool as a `cmctl` binary.